Driveiei/Sudoku-Game-New-Version-/README.md

 ### Packages
-- **application** — Contains important class for this program with .fxml class.
+- **application** â€” Contains important class for this program with .fxml class.
-- **logic** — Contains logic class which using to generate puzzle.
+- **logic** â€” Contains logic class which using to generate puzzle.
-- **source** — Contains some pictures with .jpg and .png files for using in GUI.
+- **source** â€” Contains some pictures with .jpg and .png files for using in GUI.
-- **strategy** — Contains class with strategy pattern for preparation the puzzle.
+- **strategy** â€” Contains class with strategy pattern for preparation the puzzle.
-- **test** — Contains some class with JUnit test to check that logic of program works correctly before doing GUI, and contains some class to make dummy data in console.
+- **test** â€” Contains some class with JUnit test to check that logic of program works correctly before doing GUI, and contains some class to make dummy data in console.

 ## Installation
 This program runs on Java 8.